Integrality relations for polygonal dissections: Introduction

 We also note that integrality conditions have previously appeared in theorems about equidissections of trapezoids.
 For example \cite[Theorem 1.1]{monskyjepsen} (see also \cite{kasimatisstein}) gives a necessary condition for the existence of an equidissection of a trapezoid of a given shape into a given number of triangles.
 Theorem \ref{thm1} strengthens that result.

 The theorems are proved by combining ideas originally due to Monsky \cite{monsky} with some technical machinery developed in \cite{triangles1,chapter3,chapter2}.
-In order to focus on the results, we have not attempted to make the arguments here entirely self-contained.
+Some familiarity with those works may be helpful for the reader; in order to focus on the results, we have not attempted to make the arguments here entirely self-contained.

 {\bf Acknowledgements.} The authors thank Paul Monsky for numerous insightful communications and inspirations.
-In addition the first author gratefully acknowledges the support of the Visiting Researcher Program of the Hungarian Academy of Sciences (MTA Vend\'egkutat\'oi Program).
+In addition the first author gratefully acknowledges the support of the MTA Distinguished Guest Scientist Fellowship Programme 2022.
 The second author thanks the Fulbright U.S. Scholar Program for their support.
 We also thank Dezs\H{o} Mikl\'os and Andr\'as Stipsicz for their roles in making this work possible.